 - promote blood vessel constriction and platelet clotting when needed

-- inhibit stomach acid production and promote gastrointestinal mucus secretion to protect the gut lining
+- promote gastrointestinal mucus secretion to protect the gut lining

 - increase blood flow to the kidneys

 - activating an inflammatory response with pain and fever